-Be sure that the anti ventilation plate of the outboard motor is below the water surface when running with the throttle wide open.

-If the above condition cannot be met due to the shape of the bottom of your boat, please consult your authorized dealer
+Be sure that the anti ventilation plate of the outboard motor is 5-25mm (0.2-1 in) below the bottom of hull.
+If the above condition cannot be met due to the shape of the bottom of your boat, please consult your authorized dealer.